 Although furnaces can last about 20 years, it is advisable to replace them around the 15-year mark.
 This can help you make sure that your home gets heated efficiently.
 Doing this will also decrease your chances of having a surprise furnace malfunction that could leave you in the cold.

 2.)
 Temperature Variations

 Older furnaces are inefficient.
 This affects its ability to properly and evenly distribute heat throughout a home.
-This leads to cold spots in your home and inconsistent heating.
+An ordinary sign it’s time to replace a furnace includes cold spots and inconsistent heating in your home.

 3.)
 Furnace is Producing Strange Noises